The Top 8 things to ask an Accountant before You hire them for your Business…

 Did you fail to file a tax return?

 There is no statute of limitations on this, which means you will likely have to pay a fine.
-This means keep all of your records from the first time you failed to file your tax return.
+This means keeping all of your records from the first time you failed to file your tax return.

 Did you file a fraudulent tax return?